-The Company and its subsidiaries file consolidated federal income tax returns in the United States and also file in various states.
-With few exceptions, the Company remains subject to federal and state income tax examinations for the years of 2013-2019.
-As of December 31, 2019, the Company has recorded unrecognized tax benefits of \$1.6 million for any uncertain tax positions.
-The Company does not expect that unrecognized tax benefits as of December 31, 2019 for certain federal income tax matters will significantly change over the next 12 months.
+The Company and its subsidiaries file consolidated federal income tax returns in the United States and also file in various states and foreign jurisdictions.
+With few exceptions, the Company remains subject to federal and state income tax examinations for the years of 2013-2020.
+As of December 31, 2020, the Company has recorded unrecognized tax benefits of \$1.6 million for any uncertain tax positions.
+The Company does not expect that unrecognized tax benefits as of December 31, 2020 for certain federal income tax matters will significantly change over the next 12 months.
 The final outcome of these uncertain tax positions is not yet determinable.
-Our uncertain tax benefits, if recognized, would affect the Company's effective tax rate.

-The change in the total gross unrecognized tax benefits and prior year audit resolutions of the Company during the years ended December 31, 2019 and 2018 are reconciled in the table below:
+The change in the total gross unrecognized tax benefits and prior year audit resolutions of the Company during the years ended December 31, 2020 and 2019 are reconciled in the table below:

-2019 2018 Balances at beginning of the year \$ 1,614 \$ 1,614 Additions based on tax position related to current year Additions based on tax positions related to prior years Reductions based on tax positions related to current year Reductions based on tax positions related to prior years Settlements with tax authorities Lapse of statute of limitations Balance at the end of year \$ 1,614 \$ 1,614
+2020 2019 Balances at beginning of the year \$ 1,614 \$ 1,614 Additions based on tax position related to current year Additions based on tax positions related to prior years Reductions based on tax positions related to current year Reductions based on tax positions related to prior years Settlements with tax authorities - - Lapse of statute of limitations Balance at the end of year \$ 1,614 \$ 1,614

 The Company's policy is to recognize interest and penalties related to any unrecognized tax liabilities as additional tax expense.
-No interest or penalties have been accrued at December 31, 2019, 2018 and 2017.
+No interest or penalties have been accrued at December 31, 2020, 2019 and 2018.
 The Company believes it has appropriate and adequate support for the income tax positions taken and to be taken on its tax returns and that its accruals for tax liabilities are adequate for all open years based on an assessment of many factors including past experience and interpretations of tax law applied to the facts of each matter.
 Although the Company believes its recorded assets and liabilities are reasonable, tax regulations are subject to interpretation and tax litigation is inherently uncertain; therefore the Company's assessments can involve both a series of complex judgments about future events and rely heavily on estimates and assumptions.
 Although the Company believes that the estimates and assumptions supporting its assessments are reasonable, the final determination of tax audit settlements and any related litigation could be materially different from that which is reflected in historical income tax provisions and recorded assets and liabilities.
 If the Company were to settle an audit or a matter under litigation, it could have a material effect on the income tax provision, net income, or cash flows in the period or periods for which that determination is made.
 Any accruals for tax contingencies are provided for in accordance with U.S. GAAP.

-The Company does not believe that its tax positions will significantly change due to any settlement and/or expiration of statutes of limitations prior to December 31, 2020.
+The Company does not believe that its tax positions will significantly change due to any settlement and/or expiration of statutes of limitations prior to December 31, 2021.

-15. Earnings (Loss) Per Share
+14. Earnings (Loss) Per Share